MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 ---
-title: Personalising Pages (contains video)
+title: Personalising pages (contains video)
 description: Learn how to customise the user interface and personalise your workspace to suit your way of working and personal preferences in Business Central.
 author: jswymer
 ms.topic: conceptual